minimaxir/hacker-news-undocumented/README.md

 A `[dead]` submission (that does not also show `[flagged]`) is killed by a moderator or by the software.
 They will only be shown to users who have `showdead` enabled in their profile.
 A submission can simultaneously be `[flagged]` and `[dead]`.

 If a user has **31 Karma**, they can also [vouch](https://blog.ycombinator.com/two-hn-announcements/) for a `[dead]` submission/comment.
-A vouched submission/comment has its rank restored (and potentially improved as the vouch can counteract the effects of flags), but it can be `[dead]` again at which point it can't be re-vouched.
+A vouched submission/comment has its rank restored (and potentially improved as the vouch can counteract the effects of flags).

 ### Setting Top Color